ccalston/ccalston/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I'm passionate about technology and committed to solving complex problems through hands-on learning and real-world experience.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey as an enthusiast for technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a red team as a penetration tester.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]